grafana/grafana/docs/sources/reference/keyboard_shortcuts.md

 **Note**: Grafana keyboard shortcuts are the same across operating system.
 For example, `CTRL`+`F` will open the dashboard picker on a Mac as well, **not** `⌘`+`F`

 Have a suggestion for a new keyboard shortcut?
-Let us know!
+Let us know.